engapa/ols-k8s/README.md

 For now, I'm going to use a basic approach based on services and deployments resources mainly.

-## Deploying resources
+## How To

-For easy full management I've created a script `main.sh` to configure and deploy all components.
+For easier management I've created a script `main.sh` to configure and deploy all components.
 This script has some useful internal functions to manage our OLS deployment on kubernetes.
 Let's take a look at each stage: